buddycloud/buddycloud.com/slate/source/includes/_nodes.md

 - are described as the `juliet@capulet.lit` channel,
 - share a common set of followers,
 - share a common set of publishers,
-- share common metadata (e.g. _title_, _description_, _location_ fields)
+- share common metadata (e.g. `title`, `description` and `location` fields)

 ###Default Channel-Nodes

 Your application can use the default channel-nodes or define new channel-nodes with new content types.
-Each channel is preconfigured with the the default channel-nodes:
+Creating a new channel automatically creates the following nodes:

 Name             | Personal Channel |Topic Channel | Description
 -----------------|:---------------: |:------------:|----------------